p7th0n/clipboardlink/README.md

 ### What is Cliplink for? ###

-* I developed Clipboard-Link from the end user need.
-It is a reliable method to create links to files and folders on network drives.
+* I developed Clipboard-Link from end user need.
+It is a reliable method to create links to files and folders on Windows network drives.
 * Spaces and special characters break Outlook's ability to create hyperlinks to network files.
 Clipboard-Link eliminates that problem.

 ### How do I get set up? ###